CharlieDreemur/AI-Video-Converter/README.md

 # AI Video Convertor Based on ControlNet
-## Inspiration
+## Inspiration:
-If 2022 is a milestone of stable diffusion, when delicate AI generated drawings first better than human artists, then in 2023, the birth of ControlNet definitly push AI drawing generation to a new peak.
-It allows a stable, more controlled way of generate drawings.
-But is it just for drawing.
-In recently month, I have seen so much amazing AI Animation with stable diffusion.
-Those users just cut a video to different frames, render each frame, and put it together into delicate and consistent AI Animation.
-But can it be more convenient, user-friendly to handle this process?
-Here, our AI Video Convertor has born.
+In 2022, we witnessed a milestone in the world of AI-generated art, as delicate AI-generated drawings surpassed the skill of human artists.
+This achievement was followed in 2023 by the birth of ControlNet, which further pushed the boundaries of AI drawing generation by allowing for a stable and more controlled approach to creating drawings.
+However, AI-generated art isn't just limited to drawings.
+In recent months, we have seen some incredible AI animations that are both delicate and consistent.
+These animations are created by cutting a video into individual frames, rendering each frame, and then putting them back together.
+But we wondered: could this process be made more user-friendly?
+That's why we created our AI Video Converter.

-## What we learn
+## What we learned:
-During this process, we learn so much about how to use python and javascript api to interact with stable diffusion and controlNet model.
-We also learn how to run python server such as flaxk and interact with Vue frontend.
-We learn how to process video such as autoally seperate video to frames and convert it back to video after AI generates.
+Throughout the development process, we learned a lot about how to interact with stable diffusion and ControlNet models using Python and JavaScript APIs.
+We also gained experience in running Python servers like Flask and interacting with Vue frontend.
+We learned how to process videos, including automatically separating them into frames and then converting them back into a video after AI generation.

-## How we built our project
+## How we built our project:
-We first use trello card to assign tasks and programming architecture flowchart to understand our whole program strucutre.
-We download all stable diffusion and controlNet model in one computer and test it locally.
-We also build a local server to support it easily to change to a crowd server.
-We use web to let users easily convert video in a user-friendly way.
+We started by assigning tasks using Trello cards and creating a programming architecture flowchart to understand the structure of our entire program.
+We downloaded all the stable diffusion and ControlNet models onto one computer and tested them locally.
+We also created a local server to make it easier to switch to a crowd server.
+Finally, we used a web interface to make it easy for users to convert their videos in a user-friendly way.

-## Challenge
+## Challenges:
-Doing this new technology stuffs is such challengeable for our four freshmen, especially the time management.
-Using Api form ControlNet and test with local server spends us so much time, we have to spend 10 minutes to test one video and waste lots of time debugging.
-Our team members has to fight without sleep for 24 hours to finish this project.
+Developing this cutting-edge technology was a challenging experience for our team of four freshmen, particularly when it came to time management.
+Testing the API from ControlNet and debugging took a lot of time, with ten minutes required to test a single video.
+We had to work tirelessly without sleep for 24 hours to complete the project.

 To run the server, follow the steps below: